SaltyNugget44/Concurrent-Programming-Assignment-1/README.md

 1. Clone the repository
 2. Open in your preferred IDE (Eclipse, IntelliJ, VS Code)
 3. Run 'BankAccountTransaction.java'
+4. Log in using the test credentials below  -username='alice'  -password='1234'
-4. Follow the on-screen menu to select a demo
+5. Follow the on-screen menu to select a demo

 ## Requirements
 - Java 17 or higher